corentindautreme/corentindautreme.github.io/_posts/2020-4-13-Recreating-The-2020-Eurovision-Logo-Using-Css.md

 *It's alive!*

-Here's the gradient's CSS by the way:
+Here's the <span class="tooltip-toggle" aria-label="I actually came back and updated this piece of CSS to something cleaner that works better; note that it doesn't match the screenshots and give the correct size to each section instead!" tabindex="0">lgradient's CSS</span> by the way:

 <pre class="highlight"><code>
-background: radial-gradient(circle at 50% 0%,
+background: radial-gradient(50% 50% at 50% 0,
-    blue 0,
+    var(--color1, white) 0,
-    blue 16%,
+    var(--color1, white) 33.3%,
-    white 16%,
+    var(--color2, white) 33.3%,
-    white 33%,
+    var(--color2, white) 66.6%,
-    red 33%,
+    var(--color3, white) 66.6%,
-    red 100%
+    var(--color3, white) 100%
 );
 </code></pre>